Gardimy/GDM_Bookstore/README.md

 # 📖 Bookstore! <a name="about-project"></a>

-**Bookstore!** In this milestone, I implement Redux Toolkit inside of a React application.
+**Bookstore!** In this milestone, I implement Redux Toolkit inside of a React application.And also I use grid css to make the website loos great.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>